Warren SpahnWarren Edward Spahn

 But fellow Hall of Famer Stan Musial had his doubts as to whether Spahn, a major league pitcher until his mid-40s, would ever be honored in Cooperstown, New York, once half-jokingly stating, “I don’t think Spahn will ever get into the Hall of Fame.
 He’ll never stop pitching.”

 Spahn made his big league debut with the Boston Braves in 1942, the same year he would join the Army.
 Over the next four years he would participate in the Battle of the Bulge and the taking of the bridge at Remagen.
-A true war hero, he was awarded a Purple Heart for shrapnel wound, a Bronze Star for bravery and a battlefield commission.
+A true war hero, he was awarded a Purple Heart for shrapnel wound and a battlefield commission.

 Spahn, who returned to the Braves soon after his discharge in 1946, would go 21-10 in 1947, the first of 13 seasons in which Spahn, famous for his fluid, high-kicking pitching motion, won at least 20 games, a major league record for a left-handed pitcher.

 In addition to his fastball, Spahn also developed a number of off-speed pitches, all thrown with the same windup.
 “A pitcher needs two pitches – one they’re looking for and one to cross them us,” Spahn was fond of saying.

 With the Braves franchise move to Milwaukee prior to the 1953 season, Spahn continued his excellence and the team soon responded by winning pennants in 1957 and 1958.
 Playing the Yankees in both World Series, Spahn helped Milwaukee capture the 1957 championship, the same year he won his lone Cy Young Award.